EricFecteau/rust-data-analysis/src/3_transformation/index.md

 # Transforming data

-This section demonstrates how to transform data by filtering rows, adding and removing columns, pivoting the data and joining various data together.
+This section demonstrates how to transform data by filtering rows, adding and removing columns, pivoting the data and joining data together.

 * [Filter](filter.md)
 * [Select](select.md)